-RULES

-- 1. Prevention against consistent wetting is better than a cure - 2.
-Remedial works undertaken before closing in defects - 3.
-Inform the design team where timbers have become wetted from standing water - 4.
-Consider the weathertightness process as a critical path, where not possible consider temporary weather cover - Have a sign off process that checks the moisture content is within acceptable limits and that the enclosure of all structural timber elements does not occur before this check has been undertaken
+RULES ΤΟ ΤΗΙΝΚ Prevention against consistent wetting is better than a cure Remedial works undertaken before closing in defects Is there standing water on timber products?
+Are there processes that create pockets with timber and water?
+Do the design details address how water is managed?
+Inform the design team where timbers have become wetted from standing water Are services built to be durable and accessible?
+Consider the weathertightness process as a critical path, where not possible consider temporary weather cover 5.
+Have a sign off process that checks the moisture content is within acceptable limits and that the enclosure of all structural timber elements does not occur before this check has been undertaken